HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 If that seems like a lot, hold on to your IDEs: we found a mobile page with 17,990 rules marked `!important`!
 That just edged out the most-important desktop page, which had 17,648 specificity-busting rules.
 We sincerely, truly hope these were the result of a script or preprocessor gone wrong.

-As for what `!important` gets applied to, as with last year, it’s `display`, with the rest of the chart falling in the same order as in 2020 — with the exception of the last item on the chart, where `position` bumped off `float`.
+As for what `!important` gets applied to, as with last year, it's `display`, with the rest of the chart falling in the same order as in 2020 — with the exception of the last item on the chart, where `position` bumped off `float`.

 {{ figure_markup(
   image="top-important-properties.png",